jupyterlab/jupyterlab/docs/extensions_dev.md

 render mime data and potentially render files of a given type.

 Mime renderer extensions are more declarative than standard extensions.
-The extension is treated the same from the command line perspective (`install` and `link`), but it does not directly create JupyterLab plugins.
+The extension is treated the same from the command line perspective (`jupyter labextension install` ), but it does not directly create JupyterLab plugins.
 Instead it exports an interface given in the [rendermime-interfaces](http://jupyterlab.github.io/jupyterlab/interfaces/_rendermime_interfaces_src_index_.irendermime.iextension.html) package.